 Tuition Reciprocity AgreementsStudents who would like to study a program not offered by their state universities and colleges often need to turn to a neighboring state, and unfortunately end up paying non-resident tuition rates.
 However, there are several regional groups whose members cooperate to offer lower tuition rates to their member states.
 Additionally, quite a few states have reciprocal tuition agreements with neighboring states.

 The Midwestern Higher Education Compact (MHEC) runs the Midwest Student Exchange Program Overview (MSEP).
-Twelve states currently belong to MHEC (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin), but only nine currently take part in MSEP (South Dakota, Iowa and Ohio do not).
+Twelve states belong to MHEC (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin), but only eight currently take part in MSEP (South Dakota, Iowa and Ohio do not).
 Public institutions taking part in the MSEP tuition reciprocity program will charge no more than 150% of in-state tuition and private schools will offer a 10% discount to their usual tuition.

 In addition to the above named reciprocal tuition agreements, some individual states have also started programs with their neighbors.
 An example is Minnesota, which is a member of the MHEC group, but also has reciprocal tuition agreements with Wisconsin, North Dakota, and South Dakota and the Canadian province of Manitoba, and also a limited agreement with Iowa Lakes Community College in Iowa.
 Check with your state's department of higher education to find any available tuition reduction plans.

 Student Loans Home